MaximeFILIPPI/SnapPagerCarousel/README.md

 # SnapPager

 SnapPager is a SwiftUI 5 library for iOS 17 (and newer) that simplifies the implementation of a horizontal paging scroll view with snapping behavior.
 It's perfect for creating carousels, image galleries, or any other horizontal scrolling view where you want items to snap neatly into place as the user scrolls.
+It is also highly performant, with lazy loading of the view making it ideal for displaying a large number of pages efficiently.

 ## Features